-There’s another task graph that measures the duration of the tasks, which is helpful in seeing what is getting done on time and what is taking too long.
+There’s another task graph that measures the duration of the tasks, which is helpful in seeing what’s getting done on time and what’s taking too long.
 Finally, there’s a cost bar chart to help you stay on budget.

 This Excel dashboard template can manage your work, but it’s a static document that must be updated manually.
 Project tracking software automates that process.
-ProjectManager is better than Excel spreadsheet templates as it helps to accumulate real-time data, crunching the numbers and displaying it.
+ProjectManager is better than Excel spreadsheet templates as it helps to accumulate real-time data, crunch the numbers and display it.
 Get started with ProjectManager free today.

 2. Task Tracker Template

-ProjectManager’s free task tracker for Excel template can organize your work and keep track of it.
+ProjectManager’s free task tracker for Excel template can organize and keep track of your work.
 It’s similar to a to-do list, where you just need to add the work and manage it.
 Having a task list is the first step to controlling your work.

-This task tracker spreadsheet captures all the details of your work.
+This task tracker spreadsheet captures the details of your work.
 Add the name of the task and include dependent tasks.
-You can assign it to yourself, or someone on your team.
+You can assign it to yourself or someone on your team.

 Next, set the priority and when you expect to finish.
 Finally, there’s a column to mark its status, which is essential to track your work.
-It’s got everything you need to track your tasks at a basic level with an Excel spreadsheet.
+It has everything you need to track your tasks at a basic level with an Excel spreadsheet.

 3. Budget Spreadsheet for Cost Tracking

 Managing costs in your work is as important as meeting deadlines.
-ProjectManager’s free budget template for Excel helps you keep to your budget by tracking all of your financial details on one spreadsheet.
+ProjectManager’s free budget template for Excel helps you keep to your budget by tracking your financial details on one spreadsheet.